 To obtain an EV Certificate, the applicant submits an application via a secure on-line link according to the procedures described herein.
 Applicants are required to submit a PKCS#10 Certificate Signing Request (PKCS#10 CSR) containing the applicant's identifying information and geographic location and a public key signed with the applicant's corresponding private key.
 Additional documentation in support of the application may be required so that DigiCert may verify the identity of the applicant.
 Applicants are required to submit sufficient identifying information to DigiCert prior to receiving certificate approval.
 Upon verification of identity, DigiCert issues the certificate and sends a notice to the applicant.
 The applicant downloads and installs the certificate to a network device to be used for authentication and encryption.
 The applicant must notify DigiCert of any inaccuracy or defect in a certificate promptly after receipt of the EV Certificate or earlier notice of informational content to be included in the EV Certificate.
 After certificate issuance, if the Subscriber ever suspects that the security of the device containing the private key may have been compromised, he or she must immediately contact DigiCert and request revocation of the EV Certificate.
-Revoked certificates are published on a Certificate Revocation List (CRL).
+Revoked certificates are published on a Certificate Revocation List (CRL), or their revoked status may be determined by an Online Certificate Status Protocol (OCSP) check.